Data protection

 🤝 Purpose: Optimizing the payment process on our website

-📓 Processed data: Data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.), IP address and contract data
+📓 Data processed: Data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.), IP address and contract data

 📅 Storage period: Data is stored as long as Klarna needs it for the processing purpose.